Gary, Indiana: Medical facilities

-Police
+Gary Police Department

 Gary is served by the Gary Police Department and the Lake County Sheriff.

-While 1 in 270 people are victimized by a violent crime in Indiana, that rate is 1 in 177 in Gary.
+According to the ODMP, since 1912 to the present day, 16 officers and 1 K9 of the Gary Police Department have been killed in the line of duty.

 Fire department

 The Gary Fire Department (GFD) provides fire protection and emergency medical services to the city of Gary.